-Creditors can legitimately be concerned that County Court proceedings will be slow and expensive, leading them to turn to the Insolvency regime – which applies in different forms to debtor companies and individuals – to apply pressure to gain payment of outstanding debts.
+Creditors can legitimately be concerned that County Court proceedings will be slow and expensive, leading them to turn to the insolvency regime to apply pressure.
+An insolvency regime applies in different forms to debtor companies and individuals.

-For personal insolvency – bankruptcy – the first step is service of a statutory demand, a written notice in a prescribed form demanding payment of a debt.
+For personal insolvency – bankruptcy – the first step to serve of a statutory demand; a written notice in a prescribed form demanding payment of a debt.

 The costs involved in issuing a bankruptcy petition are substantial.
 Although the petitioner’s costs are paid out of the bankrupt’s estate in priority to his general debts, issuing a petition is not a decision to take lightly.

-We will undertake research on the debtor’s assets – for example, through title searches on any property he may own – so that we can ascertain, as far as possible, that there is a good chance of recovery of your costs and at least some of the debt.
+ascertain, as far as possible, if there is a good chance of recovery of your costs and at least some of the debt.